BocaDoru/Hospital-Chain-Management-System/README.md

 # Hospital Chain Management System

 This Java application provides a graphical user interface for managing a medical institute chain.
 It allows medical field workers to do their specific tasks.
-This is a role base application with multiple roles( e.g. Admin, Doctor, Nurse, etc.).
+This is a role-base application with multiple roles( e.g. Admin, Doctor, Nurse, etc.).

 ## Table of Contents